 Industrial waste heat recovery: save energy and reduce costs

-During manufacturing, a lot of waste heat is generated: thermal energy that is released into the environment without any practical use.
-However, recent technological advancements have made capturing and reusing waste heat more feasible for generating thermal and electrical power, for example.
-If you work in an industry where thermal processes are part of the key activities, you have probably heard of waste heat recovery.
-However, many organizations still dont use its full potential, especially when it comes to low-grade heat recovery.
-In this article we will show you how heat recovery can help you save energy, lower GHG emissions, and reduce operating costs.
+During manufacturing, a significant amount of waste heat is generated—thermal energy released into the environment without practical use.
+Recent technological advancements have made it more feasible to capture and reuse waste heat for generating thermal and electrical power.
+If you work in an industry where thermal processes are essential, you may have heard about waste heat recovery.
+Despite this, many organizations still do not utilize its full potential, particularly in low-grade heat recovery.
+In this article, we will explore how heat recovery can help you save energy, reduce greenhouse gas emissions, and lower operating costs.

 Link to NAILI